Operationalising Representation in Natural Language Processing: Conclusion and Future Work

 I anticipate that many of the more technical aspects of my proposal will be familiar to NLPers.
 Indeed, in Section \ref{discussion} I argued that something like this account is implicit in much contemporary interpretability work.
 My hope is that by presenting an explicit, unified framework for thinking about representation in NLP, I provide deep learning practitioners (and empirically-minded philosophers) with a useful idealisation against which to compare and assess a plethora of current interpretability techniques (especially in the probing literature), as evidenced by the discussion in Section \ref{discussion}.
-I take some concrete contributions to be: \begin{itemize} \item outlining and operationalising a notion of \textit{misrepresentation}, which has received little explicit attention in the NLP literature; \item disambiguating between two sorts of effects interventions on activations can have with respect to how the downstream system interacts with information about a property (increasing its uncertainty, and modifying its predictions); \item providing a common benchmark for comparing a large variety of distinct work for intervening on model activations; \item disambiguating between at least two roles for probe selection, and providing a way of understanding how work on probe selection informs more causal methods, via refinement of $G_{Z,S_{Dec}}$; \item suggesting (to my knowledge) a novel method for controlling for confounding properties, namely by preserving the predictions of probes for these confounders, and showing that this can be accommodated by a gradient-based approach. \end{itemize} More generally, debates about representation, understanding and explanation are of increasing importance in machine learning (and -- as the use of AI proliferates -- have implications for important normative questions in society at large).
-I hope that this paper demonstrates the role that philosophers of science can play in contributing to these debates.
+I take some concrete contributions to be: \begin{itemize} \item outlining and operationalising a notion of \textit{misrepresentation}, which has received little explicit attention in the NLP literature; \item disambiguating between two sorts of effects interventions on activations can have with respect to how the downstream system interacts with information about a property; \item providing a common benchmark for comparing a large variety of distinct work for intervening on model activations; \item disambiguating between at least two roles for probe selection, and providing a way of understanding how work on probe selection informs more causal methods, via refinement of $G_{Z,S_{Dec}}$; \item suggesting (to my knowledge) a novel method for controlling for confounding properties, namely by preserving the predictions of probes for these confounders, and showing that this can be accommodated by a gradient-based approach. \end{itemize} More generally, I hope that this paper demonstrates the role that philosophers of science can play in contributing to debates in the development of AI, many of which -- as the use of AI proliferates -- have implications for important normative questions in society at large.